pourmand1376/al-folio/_posts/2023-02-12-Youtube-Channels-About-AI-2023.md

 Who doesn't know Andrew NG?

-I this one of his great playlists of the one he explains about MLOps.
+I think one of his great playlists is the one that he explains about MLOps.
 It is a pretty new concept which everybody who works in industry or want to work should know.

 [#1 Machine Learning Engineering for Production (MLOps) Specialization [Course 1, Week 1, Lesson 1] - YouTube](https://www.youtube.com/watch?v=NgWujOrCZFo&list=PLkDaE6sCZn6GMoA0wbpJLi3t34Gd8l0aK)